PaperMC/PaperDocs/source/server/aikar-tuning.rst

 #. **-Xms matching -Xmx – Why:** You should never run your server with the case that -Xmx can run the system completely out of memory.
    Your server should always be expected to use the entire -Xmx!
 You should then ensure the OS has extra memory on top of that Xmx for non MC/OS level things.
    Therefore, you should never run MC with -Xmx settings you can’t support if java uses it all.
 Now, that means if -Xms is lower than -Xmx
    **YOU HAVE UNUSED MEMORY!
-Unused memory is wasted memory.** G1 (and probably even CMS to a certain threshold, but I’m only stating what I’m sure about) operates better with the more memory it’s given.
+Unused memory is wasted memory.** G1 (and probably even CMS to a certain threshold, but we're only stating what we're sure about) operates better with the more memory it’s given.
 G1 adaptively chooses how much memory to give to each region to optimize pause time.
 If you have more memory than it needs to reach an optimal pause time, G1 will simply push that extra into the old generation and it will not hurt you
    (This may not be the case for CMS, but is the case for G1).
 The fundamental idea of improving GC behavior is to ensure short lived objects die young and